 Everyone has their own boundaries, anxieties and triggers; I absolutely understand this, and these personal boundaries should be communicated and respected.
 I’m not trying to argue that any mother’s boundaries should be pushed, but maybe when a boundary is crossed, we can start using it as an opportunity to educate rather than let it create resentment.

-When that passerby at Target asks if you are sure you are not carrying twins, give her a chuckle and say, “No pregnant woman wants to hear that she looks bigger than she should be!
+When that passerby at Target asks if you are sure you are not carrying twins, say, “No pregnant woman wants to hear that she looks bigger than she should be!
 We all carry our babies differently.
 It is a beautiful thing, isn’t it?”

-When that family member won’t stop telling you that your baby should really be sleeping through the night, give them a chuckle and say, “No sleep-deprived mother wants to hear that!
+When that family member won’t stop telling you that your baby should really be sleeping through the night, say, “No sleep-deprived mother wants to hear that!
 Babies are all different, and we are doing what works best for us.”

-When your chatty co-worker asks when you’re planning on having another one, give them a chuckle and say, “While multiple kids may be in the plan for you, my family and I are building our own life plan.”
+When your chatty co-worker asks when you’re planning on having another one, say, “While multiple kids may be in the plan for you, my family and I are building our own life plan.”

 Or, insert any other variation that works for you depending on your comfort level with confrontation and desire for sarcasm.